-The Company recorded a comprehensive income of \$3,617,638 for Q2 2021 compared with a comprehensive loss of \$2,411,768 for Q2 2020.
+The Company recorded a comprehensive income of \$744,094 for Q3 2021 compared with a comprehensive loss of \$3,831,304 for Q3 2020.

-There was no accretion of interest in Q2 2021 compared to \$2,990 in Q2 2020 and is related to the estimate of the present value of the future required site restoration costs.
+There was no accretion of interest in Q3 2021 compared to \$2,978 in Q3 2020 and is related to the estimate of the present value of the future required site restoration costs.
 With interest rates in Greenland and Denmark, being at 0% or negative since last year, the Company accelerated the accretion of its reclamation obligation to its nominal estimated amount at the end of the 2020 fiscal year.

-Depreciation expense was \$11,051 for Q2 2021 and was comparable to \$13,775 for Q2 2020.
+Depreciation expense was \$11,049 for Q3 2021 and was comparable to \$12,420 for Q3 2020.
 The depreciation charged for equipment used for the Project has been capitalized as development in the current period.

-Director fees remained at \$35,000 for both Q2 2021 and Q2 2020.
-These fees have been accrued and payable to the Company's former directors who have agreed to defer payment until the Company's financial situation improves.
+Director fees decreased to \$27,677 in Q3 2021 from \$35,000 in Q3 2020 due to a decrease in number of directors and change in director fee structure.
+These fees have been accrued and payable to the Company's former and current directors, who have agreed to defer payment until the Company's financial situation improves.

-Evaluation and exploration costs were \$3,448 for Q2 2021 compared to \$21,014 for Q2 2020.
+Evaluation and exploration costs were \$14,566 for Q3 2021 compared to \$8,232 for Q3 2020.
 The Company did not incur significant evaluation and exploration costs in these periods in order to conserve cash.

-Total foreign exchange gain was \$1,294,414 for the current period compared to a foreign exchange loss of \$1,088,533 in Q2 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar, United States dollar, and Danish Krone.
-The gain in the current period was primarily the result of the continued weakness in the USD against the DKK, the functional currency of the Company's subsidiary, where its USD denominated debt balance increased.
+Total foreign exchange loss was \$2,357 for the current period compared to a foreign exchange gain of \$2,128,202 in Q3 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar, United States dollar, and Danish Krone.
+The loss in the current period was immaterial as the Company has deconsolidated Hudson Greenland after the disposition of its controlling interest at the end of the second quarter.
+The gain in the prior period was primarily the result of the continued weakness in the USD against the DKK, the functional currency of the Company's subsidiary, where its USD denominated debt balance increased.